A monopole invariant for families of contact structures: Transversality, compactness and orientations

 \subsubsection{A local compactness result}

-The exponential decay estimates of Theorem \ref{expdecay1} can be interpreted as telling us that certain energy along the conical end for configurations $[A, \Phi , u , s ] \in \mathcal{M}(\sigma)$ is uniformly bounded, by a constant depending on $\sigma$, and hence that the conical end $K$ behaves like a compact end for the purpose of the compactness analysis of $\mathcal{M}(\sigma)$.
+The exponential decay estimates of Theorem \ref{expdecay1} can be interpreted as telling us that certain energy along the conical end for configurations $(A, \Phi , t , s ) \in \mathcal{M}(\sigma)$ is uniformly bounded, by a constant depending on $\sigma$, and hence that the conical end $K$ behaves like a compact end for the purpose of the compactness analysis of $\mathcal{M}(\sigma)$.
 We now introduce the relevant notion of energy along the cylindrical energy, and describe the main local compactness result.

 We fix $r \geq 1$.
-Later we will require that $r$ is large enough, depending on $\sigma$ only, so that for all configurations $[A, \Phi, u , s] \in \mathcal{M}(\sigma)$ we have $|\alpha| \geq 1/2$ (using the notation of (\ref{connectiondecompos}-\ref{spinordecompos})) over the portion $[ r , + \infty ) \times Y$ of the conical end $K$.
+Later we will require that $r$ is large enough, depending on $\sigma$ only, so that for all configurations $(A, \Phi, t , s) \in \mathcal{M}(\sigma)$ we have $|\alpha| \geq 1/2$ (using the notation of (\ref{connectiondecompos}-\ref{spinordecompos})) over the portion $[ r , + \infty ) \times Y$ of the conical end $K$.
 That this can be done follows from the exponential decay estimate of Theorem \ref{expdecay1}.
 Let $Z_{r}^{+} = Z^+ \setminus ( r , + \infty ) \times Y$.

-Throughout the text we have been fixing an admissible peerturbation $\mathfrak{q}$ of the Chern-Simons-Dirac functional on $(Y , \s_{\xi_0 , \alpha_0 , j_0} )$.
+Throughout the article we have been fixing an admissible perturbation $\mathfrak{q}$ of the Chern-Simons-Dirac functional on $(Y , \s_{\xi_0 , \alpha_0 , j_0} )$.
 By the construction in [\cite{KM}, \S 10.1], the admissible perturbation $\mathfrak{q}$ is the formal $L^2$-gradient of some gauge-invariant function $f$ on the configuration space $\mathcal{C}(Y)$.